Sebmolendijk/mcas-labs/module02/module02.md

 [:arrow_up: Top](#Cloud-App-Security-Discovery-lab)

-> NOTE: The Docker engine has been pre-installed on LinuxVM in your lab environment, using the commands provided in the [deployment guide](https://docs.microsoft.com/en-us/cloud-app-security/discovery-docker-ubuntu).
+> NOTE: The Docker engine has been pre-installed on LinuxVM in your lab environment, **Client01** in this case, using the commands (below) provided in the [deployment guide](https://docs.microsoft.com/en-us/cloud-app-security/discovery-docker-ubuntu).

-Those commands download a script installing the Docker engine on your host computer (Ubuntu in this case) and pull the latest Cloud App Security collector image from the Docker library.

 ``` bash
     curl -o /tmp/MCASInstallDocker.sh https://adaprodconsole.blob.core.windows.net/public-files/MCASInstallDocker.sh && chmod +x /tmp/MCASInstallDocker.sh; /tmp/MCASInstallDocker.sh
 ```

+Those commands download a script installing the Docker engine on your host computer (Ubuntu in this case) and pull the latest Cloud App Security collector image from the Docker library.

 ### Create a data source and a log collector in the Cloud App Security portal